s-kust/python-backtesting-template/README.md

 First of all, you need to register on the Alpha Vantage site to receive a free API key.
 Write this key to your environment variables.
 At the start of the run, the system will retrieve it `ALPHA_VANTAGE_API_KEY = os.environ.get("alpha_vantage_key")` and use it.

 To avoid requesting data from Alpha Vantage every time, the system saves copies of the data as Excel files in the `/tmp/` folder.
 For example, `single_SPY.xlsx`.
 To make the system access Alpha Vantage again, you need to manually delete these files.
-YOu can modify the destination folder in the `constants.py` file.
+You can modify the destination folder in the `constants.py` file.

 Once you have received the API key from Alpha Vantage and given the system access to it, follow these steps.